 Some of the damages available for recovery in the state of Texas include:

 - A bystander can recover damages for mental anguish

 - If the injury was fatal, there are additional wrongful death and survival damages available

 These damages are not simply paid out to you when you make a claim.
 It will be necessary to prove up your losses.
 An experienced attorney will know how to assist you, and explain the types of documentation and evidence needed in order to be successful.

 As you can see, there are many complex issues to be considered when handling a personal injury claims resulting from a product design defect.
 Fortunately, Grossman Law Offices has over 25 years of experience with cases in the state of Texas.
 We know this area of the law well, and we're happy to help you however we can.
 If you'd like to talk to an experienced attorney about your claim, how a product liability claim works, or anything else, we're available to you 24/7.

 You can call us at (855) 326-0000 whenever is most convenient for you.
 We look forward to hearing from you.

-Other article about third-party cases that may be helpful:
+Other articles about third-party cases that may be helpful:

 - An Overview of the Texas Products Liability Act